renatocaliari/contornos/docs/en/contornos.md

 * it is decided by the external contorno through integrative decision.

 ## Responsibilities (’How?’)
-[Responsibilities](questions#how-to-define-a-contorno-responsibilities) are expectations agreements about the main recurring actions that the people of an contorno will take care of.
+[Responsibilities](questions#how-to-define-a-contorno-responsibilities) are expectations agreements about the main recurring actions that the people of a contorno will take care of.
 They make explicit any things that are not easily deduced from reading the reason for existing.

-People have the authority to act and do whatever is necessary to express the reason for the existence of an contorno, even if something is not listed in the responsibilities, without the need for approval from other people outside their contorno, and it is necessary to respect [agreements] (#agreements), [strategy](#strategy-how), [process](#process-how) and [resources of exclusive control](#resources-of-exclusive-control-how) of other contornos .
+People have the authority to act and do whatever is necessary to express the reason for the existence of a contorno, even if something is not listed in the responsibilities, without the need for approval from other people outside their contorno, and it is necessary to respect [agreements] (#agreements), [strategy](#strategy-how), [process](#process-how) and [resources of exclusive control](#resources-of-exclusive-control-how) of other contornos .

 It is important to know that, intentionally, the responsibilities **do not prevent other contornos from doing something described in the responsibilities**.
 To prevent this from happening it is necessary to create a structural [agreement](#agreements) that prevents other contornos from doing anything or assign [resource of exclusive control](#resources-of-exclusive-control-how) to the contorno itself.

-The responsibilities of an contorno are decided by the external contorno through integrative decision.
+The responsibilities of a contorno are decided by the external contorno through integrative decision.

 ### Operational decisions
 They are situational decisions, not foreseen and defined in agreements, strategy and process, and which are within the scope of reason to exist and responsibilities of some kind.

 ![Operating decisions](assets/decisions.png)

-If an operational decision of an contorno:
+If an operational decision of a contorno:
 - It is safe, whether reversible or irreversible, the contorno participant makes the decision, without the need to consult other people.
 Contorno participants already have the authority to decide. **Most decisions will likely fit here.
 The idea of ​​the [Contornos] system is precisely to distribute decisions and authority.**
 - It is risky and reversible, it is recommended that the contorno participant consults with more people, but still has authority over the decision.
 That is, she doesn't need to try to please, adapt or justify her decision.
 The intention is for her to have more knowledge and perspective on the subject and context before making a decision.
 - It is irreversible and risky, it is recommended that the contorno participant makes an [integrative decision](#integrative-decisions) with the other contorno participants.